Explore the Outdoors!

 Contrary to some people’s beliefs, turtles do produce some saliva and this can be a problem when they eat things from a surface of fine play sand as the sand will stick and potentially clump in their mouth.

-How To Wash Play Sand for Reptiles
+How To Clean Play Sand for Reptiles

 Before you can start your terrarium project, you need to make sure that your sand is sterile and clean.
 If the sand isn’t, you run the risk of your reptiles developing diseases.
 To prevent these problems, you should follow a few simple guidelines I have written out below.